armory/docs-cdaas/content/en/includes/dep-file/deploy-queue-unsupported-features.md

 ---
 ---
 {{< alert color="warning" title="Deployment Queue: Deployment Configuration Features Not Yet Available" >}}
-@TODO I pulled these from the lambda docs based on a comment from Stephen - are these correct???
 - Blue/green strategy
 - Traffic Management
 - Constraints